 Why?
 “Joker” jarred unprepared audiences with its gruesome violence and, especially, its twisted perspective — one achieved in tandem through acting, camerawork and editing.
 Phoenix’s nuanced and poignant performance is a large part of what makes the movie so compelling, but just as artful is Phillips’s control of the cinematics.
-The movie repeatedly uses low-angle closeups and manipulations of color temperature, which foreground Fleck’s vulnerability in an attempt to evoke sympathy for the serial killer clown.
+The movie repeatedly uses shallow focus, closeups and manipulations of color temperature, which foreground Fleck’s vulnerability in an attempt to evoke sympathy for the serial killer clown.

 This intention to draw audiences into rooting for Fleck has led to controversy from individuals claiming the film glorifies extremist groups and encourages violence as a way to relieve negative emotions.
 Many also condemn “Joker” for stigmatizing mental illness and perpetuating the stereotype that those who suffer from such conditions are deranged and dangerous.
 The United States Army has even issued warnings to be on the lookout for “incel violence” at screenings.

 While “Joker” may not have been the “perfect” film some made it out to be, it does solidify one thing: the Joker’s role as a reliable mirror to society.

 Every new generation has brought about a new actor who redefines the iconic DC villain: Cesar Romero in the 60s, Jack Nicholson in the 80s, Heath Ledger in 2008 and now Phoenix in 2019.
 While the amount of social commentary in each film varies — with none more packed than 2019’s “Joker” — each performance reflects the social and political settings of their respective eras.